Strategy Week

 2.2 External Threats and Risk Mitigation

-Even with these opportunities, increasingly stringent regulations is an equally daunting threat.
+Even with these opportunities, increasingly stringent regulations are an equally daunting threat.
 The Customs

 (Amendment) Act, 2020 (Act 1014) caps the imported used cars at ten years, which will